Park View Project Drop in Sessions

 Our sessions are free and there is no need to book.
 However, if you want a volunteer Online Chum Mentor to help it is best to let us know in advance.

 Our Shiremoor IT space is open plan and is shared with other groups and individuals from a variety of organisations.
-This makes great sense for networking and communication purposes and enables local people with mobility difficulties to access this very accessible venue.
+This makes great sense for networking and provides a physical venue appropriate for local people with mobility difficulties to access this disabled friendly environment.

 World Wide Web.